 From a business perspective, these tactics are often intentional.
 Keeping care providers and medical institutions locked into a specific EHR platform is financially advantageous for vendors and because the costs of implementing a new EHR system are so high (especially for larger practices like hospitals), it ensures that their customers won’t switch platforms if a newer, better, or cheaper alternative becomes available.

 Because EHR platforms can’t play well with others, bigger healthcare institutions often employ a more umbrella-like platform that “works” for everyone rather than letting each department contract their own vendor that serves their specialty-specific needs.

-For the majority of physicians, providing care to patients is the primary reason they pursue medicine in the first place.
+For the majority of clinicians, providing care to patients is the primary reason they pursue medicine in the first place.
 The priority for EHR companies and hospital administrators, however, is not as altruistic.
 Their primary objective, shaped by language from Meaningful Use and incentives from the US government, often means that their operating systems are angled towards billing, revenue, and insurance claims.
-The needs of hospital administrators and claim adjusters are decidedly different from the needs of physicians, specifically in regards to their workflow and documentation.
+The needs of hospital administrators and claim adjusters are decidedly different from the needs of clinicians, specifically in regards to their workflow and documentation.

 Specialty Based Shortcomings